grihabor/biopython/doc/Tutorial/chapter_uniprot.rst

 In this example, the first line shows the EC (Enzyme Commission) number of lipoprotein lipase (second line).
-Alternative names of lipoprotein lipase are "clearing factor lipase", "diacylglycerol lipase", and "diglyceride lipase" (lines 3 through 5).
-The line starting with "CA" shows the catalytic activity of this enzyme.
-Comment lines start with "CC".
-The "PR" line shows references to the Prosite Documentation records, and the "DR" lines show references to Swiss-Prot records.
+Alternative names of lipoprotein lipase are “clearing factor lipase”, “diacylglycerol lipase”, and “diglyceride lipase” (lines 3 through 5).
+The line starting with “CA” shows the catalytic activity of this enzyme.
+Comment lines start with “CC”.
+The “PR” line shows references to the Prosite Documentation records, and the “DR” lines show references to Swiss-Prot records.
 Not of these entries are necessarily present in an Enzyme record.

 In Biopython, an Enzyme record is represented by the